Massachusetts Inflatables and Wicked Waves Park is the Largest in the Country

 This year, if you have summer plans that include the Cape, then get ready for a bigger and better Cape Cod Inflatables and Wicked Waves Park.
 With new rides and attractions, it just keeps growing.

-According the its website, June 18 is the day we can climb, play, and slide on the inflatables including the bounce houses, obstacle courses, and sports-style arenas with inflatable rock climbing, a tight-rope walk, and trapeze.
+So get out there and climb, play, and slide on the inflatables including the bounce houses, obstacle courses, and sports-style arenas with inflatable rock climbing, a tight-rope walk, and trapeze.

-The website is touting the recent off-season upgrades that include a surf simulator called the 'Flowrider', and a new toddler pool.
+The website is touting the recent upgrades that include a surf simulator called the 'Flowrider', and a new toddler pool.

 Oh, and according to the Cape Cod Inflatables and Wicked Waves Park website, besides being the largest inflatables park in the country, we can expect even more upgrades and additions for the summer of 2023.
 But I digress.
-Let's just enjoy this 2022 summer season and remember, you can actually stay at the resort on the grounds of the park for that extra family-friendly vacation.
+Let's just enjoy this 2022 summer season, and remember, you can actually stay at the resort on the grounds of the park for that extra family-friendly vacation.

 Cape Cod Inflatables and Wicked Waves Park is located mid-Cape in West Yarmouth, about an hour-and-a-half from Boston.